Original air date: 4/10/2012 (produced in 2011)

-- Running Gag: Mr. Krabs continuously invents new rules for the contest in an attempt to stop Plankton from eating his patty.
+- Running Gag: Mr. Krabs continuously invents new rules for the contest in an attempt to stop Plankton from getting his patty.

 - Wham Shot: When Mr. Krabs thinks Plankton came up one seed short, SpongeBob discovers an extra seed stuck inside the jar lid, revealing Plankton was right.